Mimickal/Zerda/docs/hosting.md

 1. Create a [Discord application](https://discord.com/developers/applications),
    and add a bot to it.
 Save the token it gives you.
+1. Under the bot settings, enable the "Presence Intent" and "Server Members Intent".
 1. Create a `config.json` file in the project root with the following:
    ```json
    {